Going to Therapy is My Self-Care

 I guess it goes to that even if we feel well for a while, those of us with clinical depression are never really free from it.
 Depression is not “cured” with medicine.
 It is still there, which means adjustments to treatment will be needed from time to time.
 Even though I logically know this, it still sucks experiencing it.

 So I’m going to focus on taking better care of myself.
-For me that means exercise, seeing a psychiatrist, going to therapy, journaling, and making time for things that I enjoy.
+For me that means exercise, seeing a psychiatrist, going to therapy, journaling, using other tools in my toolbox, and making time for things that I enjoy.
 I haven’t been doing these things, and I paid the price.

 Self-care is a big buzzword these days, but it really is important.
 And it doesn’t look the same for everyone.
 Make that appointment.
 Carve out time for a hobby.
 Sign up for the thing.
 Sleep.
 Shower.
+Take deep breaths.
 Eat foods that are nourishing but also YUMMY.

 If you don’t make time for yourself, your body will force you to do it.
 Take it from me, I am learning the hard way.